News | Sign Up | A LEVER FOR SCALE

 Several communities of practice that equip participants to strengthen their organization’s ability to center proximate voices and work with their communities in more trauma-informed, non-extractive ways.

-Continuing our ongoing all-staff racial equity self-development to ensure we all—as individuals and professionals—continually strengthen our ability to see and address structural racism.
+Continuing our ongoing all-staff racial equity self-development to ensure we all—as individuals and professionals—continually strengthen our ability to see and address the ways families from marginalized racial groups continue to experience unfair obstacles.

 New Child Care Roadmap Shows States Are Transforming Child Care While Advocating for New Federal Investments